Profile of a Growth Marketer is an ongoing series where we feature leaders in the performance-based marketing industry.

 What kinds of affiliates do you typically partner with?

-How has your partnerships with Acceleration Partners helped in establishing and growing your affiliate program?
+How has Acceleration Partners helped in establishing and growing your affiliate program?

 What’s surprised you most about this marketing model compared to when you first got started with it?